-Vegan Pumpkin Spice Hot Chocolate can be made a few ways.
+Dairy-Free Pumpkin Spice Hot Chocolate can be made a few ways

 My two favorites are stove top and slow cooker.

 - Making it on the stove top is very simple.
 Use an immersion blender or standard blender to mix the ingredients and smooth out the pumpkin puree.
-Now, heat the pumpkin hot chocolate up on the stove.
+Then, heat up the hot chocolate on the stove.
+Serve Immediately.

 I poured the mug in the back first and topped it with coconut whip.
 By the time I began photographing it had already started melting—quickly!

 By the end of the shoot it was screaming at me to drink it!
-Before indulging, I gave it a slight stir and ended up making a bigger mess.
-Whoops!
+Before indulging, I gave it a slight stir and ended up making a bigger mess!

 If you’re looking to dive into more Fall flavored recipes, I recently posted these Pumpkin Cheesecake Bars.

-When I created this recipe the weather was still warm in my area so a cold pumpkin treat was perfect.
-Now that the nights have become chilly I desire more warming treats like–
+When I created the cheesecake recipe the weather was still warm in my area so a cold pumpkin treat was perfect.
+Now that Fall has set in and the nights have become chilly this Pumpkin Spice Hot Chocolate has quickly taken it’s place.

 The flavor of classic hot chocolate just got kicked up a notch with the addition of pumpkin puree and pumpkin spice.
 Top this decadent drink with coconut whip and ground cinnamon for the ultimate warming Fall beverage!